WandLZhang/fast-science-0-stellar-engine/blueprints/fedramp-high/gemini-enterprise/gemini-stage-0/README.md

 Before applying this Terraform module, ensure the following manual steps and configurations are completed:

 1.  **Chrome Enterprise Premium:**
     *   Manually enable and configure Chrome Enterprise Premium within the Google Cloud Console for your organization.
-This is required for certain contextual awareness policies and configurations, adding to your zero-trust security posture.
+This is required for certain contextual awareness policies and configurations, adding to your zero-trust security posture. ([Learn how to purchase Chrome Enterprise Premium here](https://support.google.com/chrome/a/answer/15832585?hl=en))

 2.  **Google Workspace Groups for IAP:**
-    *   In the Google Workspace Admin Console, create the following groups:
+    *   In the [Google Workspace Admin Console](https://admin.google.com/), create the following groups:
         *   `gcp-gemini-enterprise-admins@<your-domain>`
         *   `gcp-gemini-enterprise-users@<your-domain>`
     *   Add the necessary users to these groups who will need access to the Gemini Enterprise application through the Identity-Aware Proxy.